watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.6.6
+- Mute option for STT Node warning status when running in Streaming mode

 ### New in version 0.6.5
 - Endpoint can now be specified in Natural Language Classifier Node